eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Natural language processing knowledge and skills and deep understanding of computational semantics and text generation
 	- Knowledge of common machine learning algorithms; experience in the application of deep learning, transfer learning, and reinforcement learning technologies or publication of high quality thesis papers (preferred)
 	- Knowledge of the transportation, finance, industrial control, and environment protection industries (preferred)
++ Software Engineer, Full Stack (DALL-E)
+	- The DALL-E team works across research, engineering, product, and design to bring OpenAI’s DALL-E 3 technology to consumers and businesses.
+We’re here to create the next generation of user interfaces for generative AI, both for creation and consumption.
+	- We are looking for a self-starter engineer who loves building new products in an iterative and fast-moving environment.
+In this role, you will be bringing our DALL-E 3 and future generative models to millions of users around the world.
+Our users include everyday enthusiasts, creators and professionals.
+	- You’ll interface directly with users to develop the features they want most.
+You will also collaborate closely with the DALL-E research team and work with them on continual improvement and product exploration.
+You will be a key part of the effort to push these technologies forward, and onto the next 100x users.
+	- Own the development of new user-facing generative AI features and product experiences end-to-end
+	- Talk to users to understand their problems and design solutions to address them
+	- Work with the research team to get relevant feedback and iterate on their latest models
+	- Collaborate with a cross-functional team of engineers, researchers, product managers, designers, and operations folks to create cutting-edge products
+	- Optimize applications for speed and scale
+	- Help create a diverse, equitable, and inclusive culture that makes all feel welcome while enabling radical candor and fast-paced collaboration
+	- 5+ years of relevant engineering experience at tech and product-driven companies
+	- Proficiency with JavaScript, React, and other web technologies
+	- Proficiency with some backend language (we use Python)
+	- Some experience with relational databases like Postgres/MySQL
+	- Excited to rapidly prototype with futuristic OpenAI generative models as they are trained
+	- Ability to move fast in an environment where things are sometimes loosely defined and may have competing priorities or deadlines
+	- Annual Salary Range: $200,000—$385,000 USD
 + skill set:
 	- Provide software design and programming expertise to support research projects.
 You will work closely with Applied Research Scientists to solve exciting research problems.
 You will own software development and iteration throughout the research cycle.
 	- Read, understand, and replicate recent AI research papers.